 And it’s so damned hard to break the circle.

-Written in the spirit of feminist novels with a twist such as The Handmaid’s Tale and Alias Grace, this story will appeal to fans of Bone Gap, The Astonishing Color of After and The Strange and Beautiful Sorrows of Ava Lavender: Unusual YA stories that use fantastical elements to shine a hopeful light on a difficult subject.
-Visually, it’s more akin to illustrated novels such as What the Night Sings and Voyages in the Underworld of Orpheus Black, and will appeal to fans of Shaun Tan’s The Arrival.
-All of which use art in unexpected ways to explore a deeper understanding of our the past.
+Written in the spirit of feminist novels with a twist such as The Handmaid’s Tale and Alias Grace, this story will appeal to fans of Bone Gap and The Astonishing Color of After while the visuals will appeal to fans of Shaun Tan and the Miss Peregrine series.
+Both of which use art in unexpected ways to explore a deeper understanding of our the past.